am-bnext/my-first-binder/README.md

 # README
-This is an example project
+This is an example project to get a binder hub started